 - physical: causing non-accidental injury or trauma, over-medication, unnecessary restraint, careless manual handling, Female Genital Mutilation (FGM) - sexual: any sexual act towards a child or any sexual act that an adult didn't consent to or couldn't understand.
-This includes non-contact sexual abuse, such as exposing to pornography, encouraging to watch or hear sexual acts, not taking proper measures to prevent exposure to sexual activities by others, grooming, exploitation, persuading to perform sexual acts over the internet and 'flashing' - psychological or emotional: threats, intimidation, undermining, insulting, harassment, bullying, denying opportunity, over-protection, witnessing domestic violence - financial: theft, borrowing money and not repaying it, obtaining money by deception, misappropriating benefits, putting on pressure about wills, cash, property, possessions
+This includes non-contact sexual abuse, such as exposing to pornography, encouraging to watch or hear sexual acts, not taking proper measures to prevent exposure to sexual activities by others, grooming, exploitation, persuading to perform sexual acts over the internet and 'flashing'.
+This includes child on child sexual violence and harassment - psychological or emotional: threats, intimidation, undermining, insulting, harassment, humiliation, bullying, cyber-bullying, denying opportunity, over-protection, witnessing domestic violence, coercion, being drawn into criminal activity including county-lines - financial: theft, borrowing money and not repaying it, obtaining money by deception, misappropriating benefits, putting on pressure about wills, cash, property, possessions

-- neglect: ignoring/not identifying medical, physical or emotional needs, not providing access to care, not providing adequate supervision, withholding essentials such as medication, food, water and heating - discriminatory: all forms of harassment and unequal treatment based on age, disability, gender reassignment, ethnicity, pregnancy and maternity, race, religion and belief, sex or sexual orientation (protected characteristics under the Equality Act 2010) - institutional: repeated poor care and treatment of vulnerable adults, and unsatisfactory professional practice - modern slavery: slavery, human trafficking, forced labour and domestic servitude - self-neglect (adults only): not caring for personal hygiene, health or surroundings, including behaviour like hoarding which puts the person, or others, at risk
+- neglect: ignoring/not identifying medical, physical or emotional needs, not providing access to care, not providing adequate supervision, withholding essentials such as medication, food, water and heating - discriminatory: all forms of harassment and unequal treatment based on age, disability, gender reassignment, ethnicity, pregnancy and maternity, race, religion and belief, sex or sexual orientation (protected characteristics under the Equality Act 2010) - institutional: repeated poor care and treatment of vulnerable adults, and unsatisfactory professional practice - modern slavery: slavery, human trafficking, forced labour and domestic servitude - self-neglect (adults only): not caring for personal hygiene, health or surroundings, including behavior like hoarding which puts the person, or others, at risk